mike290/forthtalk/README.md

 WARNING: Under development and not fully tested.
 Not all exceptions are captured so may crash unexpectedly.

+Brief list of commands:
+         "&send" Uploads a file to the Forth system "&include" Same as &send
+         "&require" Same as &send
+         "&comp" Compiles a list of required files and sends them to the Forth system "&file" Analyses a file for words that need other files to be uploaded "&defs" Searches the pathList for files that have definitions "&path" # Adds a path to the pathList
+         "&warm" Initiates a warm start.
+Same as sending 'warm' directly to the Forth system "&empty" Sends 'empty' to the Forth system and removes user defined words from definedWords '&list' Shorthand for '&words list'
+         "&words" Default is to send 'words' to the Forth system and save these in definedWords "&find" Find a word or words in the definedWords list "&last" Copies of last lines received from the Forth system "&stats" Prints out free memory statistics after interrogating the Forth system

 Configuration of the serial port and speed is currently made by modifying the forthtalk.py file.
 The program looks for a file called config.ftk in the current working directory and can load any intial forthtalk commands from there as it starts up, and/or send Forth code to the Forth system.
 A sample config.ftk file is provided.
 The preferred extension for Forth files is '.frt' which is appended to file requests if no extension is specified.